KxSystems/docs/docs/basics/syscmds.md

 `p`quote`s`sp`trade
 ```

-!!! warning "Operating systems may create hidden files, such as `DS_Store`, that block `\l` on a directory."
+!!! danger "Operating systems may create hidden files, such as `DS_Store`, that block `\l` on a directory."

 :fontawesome-solid-book:
 [`load`](../ref/load.md),